 Engaging with the Community

-1. Forums and Social Media: Participate in community forums, social media groups, and discussion boards to share tips, strategies, and experiences with other players.
+Forums and Social Media: Take part in community forums, social media groups, and discussion boards to tell other players about your tips, strategies, and experiences.

 Modding

-2. Creating Mods: If you’re inclined, consider creating your own mods to share with the community.
-The game’s modding tools are robust and user-friendly, allowing for a wide range of creative possibilities.
+Creating Mods: If you feel like it, try to create your own mods and share them with the community.
+The modding tools provided by the game are powerful and straightforward hence allowing for a great deal of the creative process to be unlocked.

 Tips for Longevity and Sustainability